See the Series Introduction for Just Tao It, Part I: HERE

 Grounded.

-Perhaps this is what wiser leadership now requires.
+Perhaps this resembles what wiser leadership increasingly requires now:

-But leaders capable of remaining awake enough to hold complexity without surrendering discernment, humility, or action.
+leaders capable of remaining sufficiently awake to complexity without surrendering discernment, humility, courage, or action.

-The Tao offers no technique for this.
-No five-step process.
+The Tao offers no technique for achieving this.
 No certification.
+No guaranteed formula.

-The capacity to notice when courage becomes domination.
+The capacity to recognize when Courage hardens into domination.

-The capacity to notice when restraint becomes paralysis.
+The capacity to recognize when Restraint drifts toward paralysis.

 The capacity to act from groundedness rather than fear.

-What fear appears when I imagine honoring the neglected pole?
+What fear emerges when I imagine honoring the neglected pole?

-Because thriving in a complex world may depend less on our ability to conquer uncertainty than on our ability to remain human within it.
+Because thriving in a complex world may depend less on conquering uncertainty and more on remaining human while moving through it.

 Here’s a Polarity Map for Courage And Restraint: